byu-cs-236-classroom-templates/project-4/README.md

 ## Where to start

 Here is the suggested order for Project 4:

-1. Write a negative test that fails for `Relation.join`.
-1. Write code to pass the negative test.

 1. For a set of interesting inputs for `Relation.join` -- you must consider at least three unique tests: no shared attributes, attributes shared, and a mix of shared and not shared attributes: